-Savory succulent low carb meatballs make great low carb dinners and are awesome for meal prep!
+Savory succulent keto meatballs make great low carb dinners and are awesome for meal prep!

 It’s easy to get stuck in a rut eating the same few low carb recipes…